rglatzer/GetDataProject/ReadMe.md

 The script does not require any user interaction beyond starting it.
 The script will provide messages as to the status of reading and processing the UCI HAR data.

+Details of the transformations made by run_analysis.R script can be found in CodeBook.md

 The outcome of the script is that the tidy.txt file will be created in the working directory.